Koredotcom/docs/docs/gale/models/fine-tune-models/create-a-fine-tuned-model.md

 You can create a fine-tuned model in the Create a fine-tune model wizard, which involves the following 5 steps:

 * General details
-* Selecting a Base model
+* Selecting a base model
 * Fine-tuning configuration
 * Adding the training and evaluation datasets
 * Adding the test dataset (optional)